 Why Your HVAC System Isn’t Working As Well As It Should

 Your HVAC system sends temperature-regulated air through ductwork into different areas of your home.
-Its blower uses propane or natural gas, or oil to generate heat for the furnace, while electricity powers the cooling components in an all-electric system.
+The blower in an all-electric HVAC unit uses propane or oil as well as natural gas to heat the furnace.

-Vents (or registers) are located in the ceiling or on the floor of each room.
+Vents (or registers) are found in the ceiling, wall or floor of each room.
 You should keep them open as much as you can to ensure that air circulation is maintained throughout your home.

 Thermostat

-The thermostat is an essential part of your HVAC system.
-It regulates your home’s temperature by switching off and on the compressor and fan until they reach a set temperature.
-It also switches on the air exchanger in order to draw fresh air from outside into your home while venting stale, indoor air through your ductwork.
+The thermostat is an essential element of your HVAC system.
+It regulates the temperature in your home by turning on and shutting off the compressor and fan to achieve a set temperature.
+It also activates the exchanger in order to draw fresh air from outside your home, and to vent old air through your ductwork.

 The majority of thermostats are digital.
 However older models are available.
-Digital thermostats are controlled by a thermosistor.
-The device is made of metals which change resistance when the temperature changes.
-The thermistor is linked to an microcontroller that converts changing resistance into a temperature reading.
-Thermostats are available in a variety of styles, including programmable and smart thermostats that let you track your home’s energy usage and make adjustments.
+Digital thermostats are controlled by the thermosistor.
+The device is made of metals that alter resistance as temperature changes.
+The thermistor, which is connected to a controller, converts the resistance change into temperature.
+There are many types of thermostats, including smart and programable thermostats.
+These allow you to control and alter your home’s energy consumption.

 Thermostats are installed on the interior walls of your house, typically in rooms where they are used most often.
 The location of a thermostat inside your home can affect its accuracy.
-A thermostat that is placed in direct sunlight, for instance could show an upper temperature than the actual room temperature.
-This can cause your system to run more or less.
-If your thermostat doesn’t work properly, try resetting the device.
-If this doesn’t solve the problem contact an AC technician.
+A thermostat located in direct sunlight, for instance, may show an upper temperature than the actual room temperature.
+This could cause your system to run more or less.
+If your thermostat isn’t working properly, try resetting the device.
+If this doesn’t work, call an AC technician.

 Condenser

-Condensers are usually the cause when your air conditioner isn’t working as well as it should.
-The condenser is made up of a variety of parts that need to be working in sync in order for the unit to function.
-The entire system may be affected in the event that any of these parts are damaged or worn out.
-Problems with the condenser include a malfunctioning condenser control board or leaks of refrigerant.
+Condensers are usually the cause when your air conditioner isn’t working properly.
+The condenser is comprised of several components that work together to make the unit function.
+The entire system may be affected when any of these components are damaged or worn out.
+Condenser issues can include a damaged control board for the condenser or leaks of refrigerant.

-The most important thing you can do to keep your condenser working correctly is to ensure that the area around it remains free of any debris.
-The condenser’s fan can pull leaves, twigs and other debris into the unit, causing obstructions and hindering the cooling system from working properly.
-It’s also a good idea to keep the bushes and trees in good shape so that they don’t encroach on the unit.
-This will reduce the possibility that branches, berries, or nuts could fall and clog the system.
-Cleaning your condenser of debris can add two or three years to the lifespan of your AC system.
+To keep your condenser running properly, you should ensure that the area around it is clear of debris.
+The condenser’s fans can pull leaves, twigs and other debris into the unit, causing clogs and preventing the cooling system from functioning properly.
+It’s recommended to keep the bushes and trees cut back to ensure that they don’t get on the unit.
+This will reduce the chance that nuts, berries or branches fall into the system and clog it.
+Keep your condenser clean to prolong the life of your AC system by 1-2 years.

 Evaporator

-The evaporator is used to move warm air around your home.
-It is comprised of a series of u-shaped tubes that are arranged into panels.
-The air from the blower fan is blown over these coils.
-This draws heat from indoor air and transfers it to the refrigerant.
-The refrigerant’s liquid is converted into a gas, then circulated throughout the cooling system in order to cool the indoor air.
+The evaporator is what is used to move warm air around your home.
+It is made of a string of tubing that is u-shaped and formed into panels.
+The coils are blowing by air from the blower.
+This draws heat from indoor air and then transfers it to the refrigerant.
+The refrigerant’s liquid is converted into a gas and circulated throughout the cooling system to cool your indoor air.

-The law of thermodynamics states heat moves from colder objects to warmer ones.
-If the evaporator is operating correctly, the energy of heat is transferred from the warm refrigerant to the cold air.
-This causes the refrigerant to boil or evaporate into gas.
-During this process, the latent heat (which cannot be measured with thermometers) is transferred from the air to the refrigerant.
+The law of thermodynamics states that heat is transferred from colder to hot objects.
+When the evaporator is operating properly, the heat energy moves from the warm air to the refrigerant that is colder.
+This causes the refrigerant gas to evaporate or boil.
+During this process, the heat that is not measured using a thermometer, known as latent heat is transferred from the air to the refrigerant.

-These coils have been created with special shapes that aid in heat transfer.
-These are known as fins, and expand the surface area to help in the transfer of heat.
-Some evaporators are built using copper while others make use of aluminum, with each offering its own set of advantages.
+The coils are made with special structures that enhance the transfer of heat.
+These are known as fins, and they increase the surface area to help in the transfer of heat.
+Aluminum and copper are both used to make Evaporators, each with its own advantages.

-It is important to select an evaporator that can be easily cleaned and maintained.
-It is also an ideal idea to take into consideration the working environment when selecting an evaporator.
-Certain models are designed to withstand harsh conditions while others can work well in moderate environments.
-In the end, you’ll want to make sure your evaporator is covered by a solid warranty that will ensure your investment.
+To avoid these issues, it is important to choose an evaporator that can be easily cleaned and maintained.
+When choosing an evaporator, it is important to also think about the working environment.
+Some evaporators can withstand harsh environments, while others can be used in moderate environments.
+Also, you’ll want to make sure your evaporator has a solid warranty to ensure your investment.

 Fan

-Your HVAC system’s blower fan works to circulate cold or hot air throughout your home until the temperature you set is attained.
-The fan can be set to auto or constant.
-We recommend keeping the fan on at all times for maximum efficiency and to cut down on electricity costs.
-We could replace the fan motor if it is constantly running.
-The new ECM motor is 70 percent more efficient than the previous PSC motors.
-It pays for itself over the lifespan of the unit.
+The fan that blows air in your HVAC system circulates cold or hot air throughout your home until you get to the temperature you want.
+The fan can be on auto or constant.
+We suggest keeping the fan on constant for maximum efficiency and to save money on electricity bills.
+If your system’s fan is constantly running We can replace it with a brand new ECM blower motor, which is up to 70% more efficient than old PSC motors and pays for itself in savings over the duration of the unit.

-If your fan only operates on high, an unbalanced circuit or a malfunctioning relay could be preventing the thermostat settings from reaching your fan.
+If your fan only runs on high, a short circuit or a broken relay could be preventing your thermostat settings from reaching your fan.

 Filter

-The filter is used to circulate the air throughout the house before it is heated or cool.
-It eliminates impurities and prevents dust and pet dander from entering the system and contaminating internal components.
-It protects the family from illnesses spread by airborne pathogens.
-It also ensures that the system is operating efficiently.
-A dirty filter causes the system to work harder, which could cause it to overheat and eventually break down.
+Air flows through the filter before being heated or cooled before being circulated around the house.
+It filters out impurities and stops dust and pet dander from getting into the system and contaminating internal components.
+It safeguards the family from illnesses spread by airborne pathogens.
+It also ensures that the system functions efficiently.
+A dirty filter can make the system work harder and may cause it to overheat or even breakdown.

-Homeowners should change their filters on a regular basis.
-The label will inform them whether they should do it every 30 days or every 90 days.
-A homeowner should seek advice from an HVAC professional when they aren’t sure about the kind of filter they require.
-A professional can help them select the most appropriate filter for their home based on the climate and the amount of time they use their system, and personal factors such as the presence of smokers or allergies within the home.
+Homeowners should replace their filters on a regular basis – every 30 days or 90 days, based on the instructions on the label.
+A homeowner should seek advice from an HVAC professional in case they are not sure about the kind of filter they require.
+A professional can assist homeowners select the best filter for their home based on factors like climate, how often they use their system, and even personal factors, such as whether there are allergy or smokers sufferers living in the home.

-The filter is usually located in the return air duct or, in some cases, the blower compartment of the furnace.
-The return air duct can be located on the wall, floor or ceiling, or even in the utility closet, and it often contains a large metal grate which covers the filter.
-The filter should be accessible to both homeowners and technicians to make it easy to clean and replace.
+The filter is typically located in the return air duct, or in some cases, the blower compartment of the furnace.
+The return air duct is usually located on the wall, ceiling or floor of the storage closets.
+It often has a large grille made of metal that protects the filters.
+The filter should be accessible to homeowners and technicians to make it easy to clean and replace.